 It is important to maintain an open line of communication with doctors, as other symptoms may also occur.
 Repeated injections can deteriorate soft tissue over time.
 For this reason, many practitioners place a limit on the number of injections they will perform.
 This treatment is not advised for a long-term solution as it does not treat the underlying issue.

 Epidural steroid injections may not deliver the expected results.
-Doctors can often recommend other options that may relieve pain, though these can be dangerous too – they may prescribe opioids, a highly addictive pain medication, for example.
+Doctors can often recommend other options that may relieve pain, though these come with their own risks – they may prescribe opioids, a highly addictive pain medication, for example.

 Back surgery is rare, but some patients may face a surgical option if all other conventional treatments have failed.
-Some alternative treatments offer to treat conditions to the point where surgery is no longer necessary, such as Regenerative Medicine therapy.
+Some alternative treatments offer medical solutions which can render surgery unnecessary.
+Such treatments include regenerative medicine therapy.

-Some patients have opted to explore alternative treatments to avoid the side effects and potential worsening of their condition.
+Some patients have opted to explore regenerative medicine to avoid severe side effects and a decline in their medical condition.

 Regenerative Therapy Treatments for Back Pain

 Reduced pain can lead to more involved physical therapy, greater enjoyment of life, and the ability to return to tasks that weren’t possible due to symptoms.

-There may be an option that offers not only pain relief, but treatment of the underlying condition as well.
-The field of Regenerative Medicine seeks to use the body’s own naturally occurring healing cells to enhance the recovery process.
-CELLAXYS offers two types of Regenerative Therapy:
+There may be an option that offers not only pain relief, but the treatment for the underlying condition as well.
+The field of regenerative medicine seeks to use the body’s own naturally occurring healing cells to enhance the recovery process.
+CELLAXYS offers two types of regenerative therapy:

-- Mesenchymal Stem Cell Therapy: mesenchymal stem cells are located throughout the body, and contain the ability to help cells regenerate once they have been damaged.
+- Mesenchymal stem cell therapy: mesenchymal stem cells are located throughout the body, and contain the ability to help cells regenerate once they have been damaged.
 Cells are procured from the bone marrow.
-The cells are then processed and injected into the area where pain is most intense.
+The cells are then processed and injected into the area where the pain is most prevalent.
 Increasing the amount of regenerating cells can help damaged cells recover while simultaneously reducing pain.